Community Research and Support Programme

 - Share information on accessing services with some of the groups who experience the most barriers to access

 - Identify vulnerable members of the Islington community (who we would not otherwise have been able to reach) who have more complex needs and require additional support to access health services

 - Support community organisations to become more informed on NHS and other support services available, and to be able to more effectively signpost those who need them.
 They have also been able to offer more intensive support to those in their communities that need it.

-- The Peel will be working with the Somalian community in Islington, looking specifically at barriers they experience to accessing mental health support and services, and the stigma they experience.
+- The Peel will be working with the Somalian community in Islington, asking questions specifically around barriers they experience to accessing mental health support and services, and the stigma they experience.
 You can read their report here.

-- Healthwatch Islington will be leading the Diverse Communities project also focussing on Social Isolation, and Navigation and Social Prescribing.
+- Healthwatch Islington will be leading the Diverse Communities project and will be asking questions on Social Isolation, and Navigation and Social Prescribing.
 You can read their report here.